Julio Franco: Strike and baseball abroad

 In 1994, as a member of the Chicago White Sox, Franco had already hit 20 home runs for the only time in his career and was on pace to reach 100 runs batted in for the only time in his career when the remainder of the season was canceled by the 1994–95 Major League Baseball strike.
 Franco went on to win his fifth Silver Slugger Award and first as a Designated hitter.
 On December 28, 1994, Franco signed to play in Japan with the Chiba Lotte Marines in the Pacific League.
-Chiba Lotte had the best season in its history in 1995, and Franco won the Japanese equivalent of the Gold Glove Award as a first baseman.
+Franco would win the Japanese equivalents of the All-MLB First Team and Gold Glove awards playing first base for the Marines in 1995.

-After the 1995 season in Japan, Franco signed with the Cleveland Indians, where he was a fan favorite.
+After the 1995 season in Japan, Franco signed with the Cleveland Indians and he was once again a fan favorite.
 In 1996, he batted .322 with 76 RBIs even in an injury-shortened season, and played in his first postseason.
 Early in the 1997 season, Franco hit a hard line drive back to the pitcher's mound which struck Detroit Tigers pitcher Willie Blair; the pitcher missed four weeks of the season with a broken jaw.
 In August 1997, the Indians released Franco.
 He quickly signed with the Milwaukee Brewers.

 In 1998, Franco was back in Japan playing for Chiba Lotte.
 The following year, he returned to North America, in the Mexican League with a .423 average in 93 games (and also a strikeout in his only MLB at bat with the Tampa Bay Devil Rays).
 In 2000, Franco was back in Asia but, this time, in South Korea to play for the Samsung Lions.
 He returned again to the Mexican League in 2001.